maquinl/Microsoft-Copilot-Experience-pubsec/Instructions/Labs/Task_4_Collaborate_Using_Pages.md

     ![Screenshot showing share and notify in pages.](../Labs/Media/share.png)

-1. Once your colleague has access, you are free to work together to refine the ideas and organize steps for the giving campaign.
+1. Once your colleague has access, you are free to work together to refine the ideas and organize steps for the Giving Campaign.

 **Next**: [Optional Task 1](https://maquinl.github.io/CELA-Academy-Microsoft-Copilot-Experience/Instructions/Labs/Optional_Task_1_Create_an_image.html) | [Optional task 2](https://maquinl.github.io/CELA-Academy-Microsoft-Copilot-Experience/Instructions/Labs/Optional_Task_2_Data_mine_large_document.html)